-The Orange County Local Section of the American Chemical Society (OCACS), located in Southern California, is one of the 187 Local Sections of the American Chemical Society.
-Established in 1962, we have nearly 1500 members (and are growing).
+The Orange County Local Section of the American Chemical Society (OCACS), located in Southern California, is one of the 185 Local Sections of the American Chemical Society.
+Established in 1962, we have over 1000 members.
 We promote the general awareness of chemistry in our community and work with students to encourage their growth in the field of chemical science.

 OCACS organizes many activities through the year, such as frequent dinner meetings at which you can listen to a professional talk, and the National Chemistry Week program, High School Olympiads, and student awards ceremonies.
 To see a list of upcoming activities, click on the Calendar tab and read our Newsletter.

 In 2015 the Section organized the 2015 ACS Western Regional Meeting at California State University San Marcos.